friflo/ECS.CSharp.Benchmark-common-use-cases/README.md

 # ECS.CSharp.Benchmark - Common use-cases

-This projects aims for two goals
+Motivation of this benchmark project:

 - Compare performance of common uses cases of multiple ECS projects.

-- Utilize a specific ECS operation of a project in most simple & performant way.
+- Utilize a common ECS operation of a specific ECS project in most **simple & performant** way.
-  This make the benchmarks applicable to migrate from one project to another.
+  This make this benchmarks applicable to support migration from one project to another.

+- Having an alternative to the popular [Ecs.CSharp.Benchmark](https://github.com/Doraku/Ecs.CSharp.Benchmark).
+  As the mentioned project is currently not active maintained.

 ## Tested projects